mmatous/vd/README.md

 There is no way that is both standardized and widespread to store/transmit digests or signatures.
 Therefore there is some guesswork involved as to what data belongs together.
-This creates room for false positives or false negatives.
+This creates room for false negatives or (even though extremely unlikely) false positives.
 This extension is mostly here to help with scenarios where you would not do any checking at all or where you simply don't care that much.

-__Use your regular tools for anything mission critical.__
+__Use your regular tools for anything mission-critical.__

 ## Usage